The Truth Behind Investment Banking Working Hours & Salary

 What is the Myth vs. Reality of the 100-Hour Workweek?

-It would be regarded as a myth.
-Though long, the number of hours does vary from firm to firm.
-Yeah, bankers could manage to put in up to 100 hours when it was most busy, for certain periods in some banks.
-Hence, for these top ones that include, but are not limited to, Goldman Sachs, JPMorgan, and Morgan Stanley, bankers do really have to put in 100-plus in some very hectic periods; they might average anything within 60-80 a week with some heavy periods needing extras.
+Hence, for these top ones that include, but are not limited to, Goldman Sachs, JPMorgan, and Morgan Stanley, bankers do really have to put in 100-plus hours in some very hectic periods; they might average anything within 60-80 hours a week, with some heavy periods needing extras.

-Investment banking hours may be above and beyond the norm of a single workweek, but they usually don’t reach 100 hours all the time.
-The myth is often sensationalized in media portrayals, while the reality is such that bankers go through periods of varying work depending on the time of year, deal flow, and firm-specific demands.
+The myth is often sensationalised in media portrayals, while the reality is such that bankers go through periods of varying work depending on the time of year, deal flow, and firm-specific demands.

 What is the Impact of Long Hours on Bankers?